GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 The process of this competition will consist of the following three (3) Parts:

-* Part 1 – Request for xTech-SBIR Concept White Papers
+* Part 1 – Request for xTechSBIR Concept White Papers
-* Part 2 – Presentations at xTech-SBIR Waveform Challenge Technology Pitches
+* Part 2 – Presentations at xTechSBIR Waveform Challenge Technology Pitches
 * Part 3 – Request for SBIR Phase I or D2PhII Proposals

 The registration information and uploaded submission materials must be received by 08:00 AM EST on 13 APRIL 2021.
 Submissions received after the deadline will not be considered.

-Register now by selecting the xTech-SBIR Waveform Challenge tile at:
+Register now by selecting the xTechSBIR Waveform Challenge tile at:

 [https://www.xtechsearch.army.mil/ ](https://www.xtechsearch.army.mil/)